fisker/prettier/commands.md

 ifBreak(";", " ");
 ```

-`groupId` can be used to check another _already printed_ group instead of the current group.
+`group` can be used to check another _already printed_ group instead of the current group.

 If a [`hardline`](#hardline) or [`breakParent`](#breakParent) is present within the possible contents, the parent groups will be broken regardless of said content being printed, which might not be desirable.
 This behaviour is a design limitation.
 Usually the desired result can be achieved in a different way.